biobakery/kneaddata/doc/UserManual.md

 ##### Example

-Continuing from the previous example, let's say we want to remove human reads from a file called `seq.fastq` using the *Homo sapiens* database we generated earlier.
+Continuing from the previous example, say we want to remove human reads from a file called `seq.fastq` using the *Homo sapiens* database we generated earlier.
 To run with Bowtie2:

     ` $ kneaddata --input seq.fastq --reference-db Homo_sapiens_db --output seq_output `